Bartosz95/CinemaSoapWebServiceConsuming/soap-consuming/README.md

-# Cinema Soap Web Service Consuming #
+# Cinema Soap Web Service Consuming
-Web service which pull data form Movies SOAP API requests to CinemaSoamWebService.
+Web service which pulls data from movies SOAP API requests to CinemaSoamWebService.
 It is not completed
-* not complite
+* not complete
-* java version = 8